 - The Rags are an interesting place to have your lunch with a view of the waves rolling in, keep a look out for seals.

 - Bawdens Highland has a great view of Quidi Vidi.

 Berries you can find on Sugarloaf Path include blueberries, cranberries and partridgeberries.

-Photos and stories featuring Sugarloaf Path:
+More photos and stories on Sugarloaf Path:

 - Eagle & iceberg - June 2016

 - Snow squall on Sugarloaf Path - January 2016